Congratulations! You’ve published your first low-content book or maybe your tenth!

 I suggest creating a business account with Facebook and inviting your personal account friends to like your business page.
 Find Facebook groups that allow businesses to join but be careful most groups will not allow you to post your products.
 It is more for connecting with potential customers, not showing off your new book.

 Our last tip for today is YouTube.
 YouTube is a popular place to get information, reviews, and knowledge.
 Create a channel and create videos of your book.
 It could be someone using your books, kids coloring, or journaling.
 You could walk your customer through your book-making process.
 Make an animated presentation of your book.
 If you have a funny pet that does well with dressing up, create a YouTube short of your pet using your book.
-And Canava has templates for this too!
+And Canva has templates for this, too!

 With all of these tips, you must get creative.
 I have noticed people love funny, beautiful, and quirky things.
 The possibilities are endless.